ampersand-five/boilerplate_python_docker/README.md

 - Add any assumptions made

 ## Running The Code
+- Setup using Poetry and pyenv.
+You will want to have a .python-version file.
+Run `pyenv local 3.9.13`, with a version allowed by the pyproject.toml file.
+    - Also make sure to tell Poetry to use the correct python version as well with:
+        `poetry env use 3.9.13`.

 ### Supported Flags
 - h - Help
 - d - Output debug logs